Berrien County, Michigan: History

 In recent times, Berrien County, especially the coastal cities of New Buffalo and Lakeside, has received notice as a vacation destination for Chicago area residents and other Midwesterners.
 It has earned multiple nicknames in this capacity, including "Harbor Country" and "the Hamptons of the Midwest", with the latter recognized by the Wall Street Journal.

 Politics

-Berrien County has favored a Republican Party candidate in all but six elections since 1884.
+Berrien County has favored a Republican Party candidate in all but five elections since 1884.

 Government

 The county government operates the jail, maintains rural roads, operates the major local courts, records deeds, mortgages and vital records, oversees public health, and participates with the state in welfare and social services.
 The county board of commissioners controls the budget and has limited authority to make laws and ordinances.
 In Michigan, most local government functions — police, fire, building and zoning, tax assessment, street maintenance, etc. — are the responsibility of individual cities and townships.